tentaclepurple/42_snowcrash/level14/Ressources/README.md

-Here they won't give us a file to look at, but if we run ltrace flag14 we can see something:
+Here they won't give us a file to look at, but if we run ltrace flag14 we can see something. ltrace is a debugging tool used to trace library calls made by a program, along with the system calls and functions from dynamically linked libraries such as libc.

     level14@SnowCrash:~$ ltrace /bin/getflag
     __libc_start_main(0x8048946, 1, 0xbffff7f4, 0x8048ed0, 0x8048f40 <unfinished ...>